crowdfavorite-mirrors/wp-editorial-calendar/readme.txt

 7. Use the new unscheduled drafts section to manage drafts before you schedule them.

 == Changelog ==

+= 2.6 =

+Fixed some layout issues with the previous and next calendar buttons in WordPress 3.5.

+We are now properly saving new posts in the drafts drawer in WordPress 3.5.

+Added unit tests to cover creating a new post in the drafts drawer.

+Added a few performance improvements to the calendar like making sure we only load our code in the admin console.

+= 2.5 =

+The calendar is now handling the post ID in the same way for each call it uses to get data about each post when returning post data to the calendar to avoid some PHP warnings.

+The calendar is now more careful about PHP warnings so it still works if the blog is set to show PHP warnings.

+The unit tests are now using the correct CSS reference so they show up properly.

+Moved the setting for the default post time to the edcal.php so it's easier to change without recompiling the JavaScript.

+The calendar now supports Russian thanks to Danny Zawacki and Lyudmila Kostryka.
+Danny blogs at http://dannyzawacki.com

+We have started to namespace css classes to avoid conflicts with other plugins & themes.

+= 2.4 =

+Creating a new unscheduled draft is now working properly from the calendar.

+= 2.3 =

+The calendar is now loading relative URLs for CSS, JavaScript, and image files using the right API so they load properly when using SSL.

+= 2.2.1 =

+Fixed a memory leak in the calendar where the calendar doesn't load if you have too many posts in your blog.

+= 2.2 =

+The calendar is using JavaScript compression to load less data and run faster.

+We've added a new mechanism to load the unscheduled drafts which spaces out the loading so the calendar responds super fast even when you have hundreds of unscheduled drafts.

+Added a new button to jump to the last post in the calendar.

+Added a namespace to fix a small issue of potential JavaScript file conflict with wp_enqueue_script().

+= 2.1 =

+The calendar now moves posts from the drafts drawer to the main calendar properly on blogs with the alternate functionality of the date function.

+The calendar can now display up to eight weeks at a time instead of just five.

 = 2.0 =